benc-uk/smilr/README.md

 # Data Model
 Just two models currently exist, one for topics and one for submitted feedback

+> !TODO!
+Update this info, it's out of date

 ```ts
 Topic {
   id: string